By Dr. Lawrence Wilson

 These methods make a weaker coffee.
 To make it stronger, you can put the coffee through the machine twice.

-As with the first method, place a cup or two of water in a coffee maker or percolator.
-Use 1 teaspoon to 3 tablespoons of coffee and turn the machine on.
-When the coffee is ready, add at least one cup more water to cool the mixture to body temperature.
+As with the first method, place about a cup of water in a coffee maker or percolator.
+Use between 1 teaspoon and 3 tablespoons of coffee and turn the machine on.
+When the coffee is ready, add at least one more cup of water to cool the mixture to body temperature.

 This method is used at Starbucks and elsewhere to make cappuccinos and other coffee beverages.
 Machines for home use are now sold as well.
 I have not experimented with them, but they should be okay.